gooftroop/Boink/README.md

 # Boink
 Bank Account and Financial Management App

-Decprecated - no need...se mint.com
+Decprecated - no need...see mint.com